Welcome to the Department of Biochemistry & Cell Biology at Boston University Chobanian & Avedisian School of Medicine.

-- Mass spectrometry: Emili, who is jointly appointed in the Departments of Biochemistry and Biology, heads a new Center for Network Systems Biology(CNSB).
-This university center, housed in Biochemistry departmental space, employs sophisticated mass spectrometry techniques to study protein interaction networks.
+- Mass spectrometry: The Center for Network Systems Biology(CNSB) a university center housed in Biochemistry departmental space, employs sophisticated mass spectrometry techniques to study protein interaction networks.
+The CNSB is headed by Dr. Joe Zaia, a Biochemistry Dept. faculty member.
 The Center for Biomedical Mass spectrometry (CBMS), headed by Dr. Cathy Costello, is internationally recognized for its expertise in the analysis of glycans and other posttranslational protein modifications.
 Together, the CNSB and CBMS position the department as a leader in biomedical mass spectrometry.

 - Metabolism, Obesity, Diabetes: The department has had long-standing strengths in these areas, as exemplified by the work of Drs.
-Farmer, Kandror, and Perissi.
-Drs.
-Farmer and Perissi host the Adipose Tissue Biology Core of the Boston Nutrition Obesity Research Center (BNORC), which brings together researchers at several institutions in the city who work on nutrition, obesity and metabolism.
+Farmer, Layne, Kandror, and Perissi.

 - Model Organisms: In addition to mice, several new model organisms have been introduced into the department, including zebrafish (Dr. Cifuentes), elegans (Dr. Grishok), Drosophila (Dr. Lau), and Xenopus (Drs.
-Lau and Blower).
+Lau, Garcia-Marcos, and Blower).

 A number of other activities have been launched during the past several years, among which are the following: